Who are Protestants?

 can be lost by sinning against God or else Hebrews 10:26-31 must be false.
 Also, in Romans 11:17-24 St. Paul explains that salvation, even for those who believe, is not as certain as the reformers said it was.

-Finally, in Galatians chapter 5 The Apostle tells them "You are severed from Christ", if this does not indicate a loss of salvation, what does it indicate?
+Finally, in Galatians chapter 5 The Apostle tells them "You are severed from Christ" (verse 4), if this does not indicate a loss of salvation, what does it indicate?
 If you have lost Christ, you have lost everything that matters to a Christian!

-Do not be caught picking nits about alternate meanings of the scriputures.
+Do not be caught picking nits about alternate meanings of the scriputures, especially on judgement day!.

 "If you believe what you like in the gospels, and reject what you don't like, it is not the gospel you believe, but yourself." - St. Augustine

 Those who deny the necessity of our repentance for sins in order to be saved.
-Since once a person accepts Jesus as his savior is always saved and cannot lose this salvation.
+Since a person who accepts Jesus as his savior is always saved and cannot, for any reason, lose this salvation.

 Those who avow, if a person's faith is strong God will always cover his sins and those sins will not be held against him when he is judged.
 A person will be judged only on the basis of his faith in Jesus.